carpentries-incubator/Data-Science-for-Docs/_episodes/02-excel-hell.md

 <a name="introduction"></a>

-The accompanying slides for this lesson are available [here](02-lesson-02-excel-hell-slide.html).
+The accompanying slides for this lesson are available [here](/assets/teaching_materials/slides/02-slides-excel-hell.html).
+You might also enjoy checking out _[janitor](http://sfirke.github.io/janitor/)_: a nice R library that tries to fix automatically what we teach below.

 ## Introduction